pjfitz80/InventoryLocator/README.md

 # InventoryLocator
-An Android app that lets the user scan a barcode and then tag the device's current GPS coordintes.
+An Android app that lets the user scan a barcode and then tag its location using the device's current GPS coordintes.